clerk/clerk-docs/README.md

 If you have found an issue with our documentation, please create an [issue](https://github.com/clerkinc/clerk-docs/issues).

 If it's a quick fix, such as a misspelled word or a broken link, feel free to skip creating an issue.
-Go ahead and create a [pull request](https://github.com/clerkinc/clerk-docs/pulls) with the solution :rocket:
+Go ahead and create a [pull request](https://github.com/clerkinc/clerk-docs/pulls) with the solution. :rocket:

 ## Want to leave feedback?